Program on Ethics, Compliance & Inclusion

 Lawyers are constantly asked to advise their organizational clients when discriminatory, illegal, or inappropriate conduct is suspected or detected within their ranks.
 Lawyers are asked to investigate claims, provide advice on how to respond to alleged misconduct, and assist their clients in charting a way forward.
 The study of law often focuses on reactionary responses, but lawyers must also develop prospective strategies for their organizational clients so that dysfunctions within firms are properly deterred and prevented.
-The research focused on and supported by the Program on Ethics, Compliance, & Inclusion, directed by Professor Veronica Root Martinez, will address these issues, so that NDLS students and alumni are equipped to counsel their clients in a sophisticated and effective manner.
+The research focused on and supported by the Program on Ethics, Compliance & Inclusion will address these issues, so that Notre Dame Law students and alumni are equipped to counsel their clients in a sophisticated and effective manner.

-The Notre Dame Law School Program on Ethics, Compliance, & Inclusion provides opportunities for faculty, students, and alumni of the University of Notre Dame to research, investigate, and discuss scholarship that will support the creation of more ethical, compliant, and inclusive organizations.
+Notre Dame Law School's Program on Ethics, Compliance & Inclusion provides opportunities for faculty, students, and alumni of the University of Notre Dame to research, investigate, and discuss scholarship that will support the creation of more ethical, compliant, and inclusive organizations.